CruxConnect/crux-docs/_ordering/get_orders.md

 #### Allocation Object:

 quantity_ordered
-: (number) The Quantity Ordered of the SKU
+: (int) The Quantity Ordered of the SKU

 quantity_allocated
-: (number) The Quantity Allocated by the Supplier for this Order
+: (int) The Quantity Allocated by the Supplier for this Order

 quantity_backordered
-: (number) The Quantity Backordered is the quantity of the order that cannot be shipped because it is currently in a "backordered" state.
+: (int) The Quantity Backordered is the quantity of the order that cannot be shipped because it is currently in a "backordered" state.
 If you allow the supplier to fulfill the order, this number is supposed to decrease to 0 as they get the item in-stock in their warehouse(s).
 When a Supplier gets a Backorder Date, they add it to the field labeled "backorder_date".

 quantity_rejected
-: (number) The Quantity Rejected by the Supplier is the Quantity that they simply cannot fulfill.
+: (int) The Quantity Rejected by the Supplier is the Quantity that they simply cannot fulfill.
 Reasons may vary, such as state or federal law, customs, or being out-of-stock on an already discontinued product line.

 backorder_date
 : (string) The Date that the Backordered SKU will be available for shipment.
 This date should be used as a tentative schedule which may help determine if waiting for the order is appropriate.
 Should this date be unacceptable, you may cancel the order with the "Cancel Order" API call.